bjarn/jale/README.md

 ## Why Jale?
 It has a completely different approach compared to services like Laravel Valet and aims to be both flexible and performant.

 Instead of using a single 'server.php' file which proxies every request, we just use Nginx configuration files per site.
 Don't be afraid though!
 We made it as easy as possible.
-We'll even introduce templates** for certain projects very soon!

-<sup><sub>** Templates allow you to link a site with a specific app configuration for Nginx.
-I.e. an optimized config for Laravel or Magento 2.</sub></sup></center>
+It is also possible to select an optimized app template for i.e. Laravel, Magento or Wordpress (and more to come!).

 ## Included services
 The following services are currently installed by Jale.
 Services marked with a * are optional, you can uncheck them ;-).